kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

     - Victory by any means is desirable: 2.
 False
   - ***Finishes “The Code of the Sith”***
   - ***Starts “The Double-Double Cross”***
+- [Save Teleport](<../Techniques/Save Teleporting>) MC up the ramp and click on the Interrogation Room door
-- Swap to Juhani, talk to Yuthura: 1,1,2,2
+- Swap to Carth and talk to Yuthura: 1,1,1,1
+  - Finishes ***“The Double-Double Cross”***
-- Swap to MC and go to Uthar’s Room
+- Swap to MC and enter Uthar's room
-- Loot the Footlocker in front of the door
+- Loot the footlocker for evidence and a Frag Grenade
-- Plant the device on the bed
+- Place the device under the bed
   - ***Finishes “The Double-Cross”***
-- As MC, talk to Dustil
+- Swap to Juhani and talk to Dustil
   - ***Finishes “Finding Dustil”***
+- Swap to Carth and Deactivate Solo Mode
+- As Carth, run towards cage until interrogator accosts you: 1,2
+  - This warps your party to you
+  - ***Starts “The Mandalorian Weapons Cache”***
+- Swap to MC and use the console: 5,1,4,1
+  - ***Finishes “The Mandalorian Weapons Cache”***
-- Move each character individually to the Valley of the Dark Lords entrance
+- [Save Teleport](<../Techniques/Save Teleporting>) to the Valley of the Dark Lords entrance
-- Talk to Adrenas: 2,1
-  - Finishes ***“The Double-Double Cross”***
+  - Make sure Carth and Juhani follow you
+  - If one of them isn't moving, they're likely glitched out; [Save Teleport](<../Techniques/Save Teleporting>) as that character instead.
 - Exit to Valley of the Dark Lords

 ### Valley of the Dark Lords
 - *Party: Remove Carth and Juhani*
-- Enter Shyrack Caves
-- Take first two right turns
-- Sith students accost you: 4
-- *Stims/Force: Hyper Stim Suite on MC, Cast Knight Speed and Knight Valor
-- Kill all three Sith students
-  - ***Starts “Renegade Sith”***
-- Leave Shyrack Caves
-- Enter Tomb of Ajunta Pall (first tomb on right)
+- [Save Teleport](<../Techniques/Save Teleporting>) to the Tomb of Ajunta Pall
+- Inside, *Force: Cast Knight Speed*
-- Go forward, bashing down doors
+  - We need to break down some doors
-- Give Frag Grenade to Obelisk
+- Give the Frag Grenade to the obelisk
   - [Force Skip](<../Techniques/Force Skips>) the CS after the obelisk explodes
 - Loot the sarcophagus
 - Ajunta Pall accosts you: 1,1,1,4,1spam
 - Place notched sword in the statue: 1
-- Talk to Ajunta Pall: 2
+- Ajunta Pall accosts you as you leave: 3
   - ***Starts and Finishes “The Sword of Ajunta Pall”***
-- As you leave the tomb, Shaardan accosts you: 1,1,3
+- [Save Teleport](<../Techniques/Save Teleporting>) back toward the entrance until Shaardan accosts you: 1,1,3
-  - This can be [Soft Buffered](<../Techniques/Save Buffering#soft-buffers>) but will be difficult with the size of your saves
+  - This can be [Soft Buffered](<../Techniques/Save Buffering#soft-buffers>), but it is difficult with the size of your saves
-- Go across the Valley to the Tomb of Marka Ragnos
+- Exit to Valley of the Dark Lords and enter the Tomb of Tulak Hord
-- Enter the Tomb of Marka Ragnos
-- Force Jump/Flurry to eliminate all the droids
+- [Save Teleport](<../Techniques/Save Teleporting>) to the slowest console in history: 1
-- *Equip MC: GenoHaradan Stealth Unit*
-- Open last door to repair droid: 2,2,2,3,4,2,6,6,5,1,3,2,2
+  - You may have to kill some tukatas, as they are very good at blocking the hallway
+  - It is possible but quite difficult to [skip the tukata spawns](<../Miscellaneous/Enemy Spawn Triggers#korriban>) with [Save Teleports](<../Techniques/Save Teleporting>)
+- Go through the next door to get caught by Jorak Uln: 1,1,5,6,4,3,2,1
-  - ***Starts and Finishes “Rogue Droid”***
+  - ***Starts “The Hermit in the Hills”***
-- *Equip MC: CNS Strength Enhancer and Double-Bladed Lightsaber*
-- Go back down the hall and enter the Valley
+- [Save Teleport](<../Techniques/Save Teleporting>) back to the exit
-- *Stims/Force: Hyper Stim Suite on MC if it has expired, Cast Knight Valor and Knight Speed*
+  - *Force: Cast Knight Speed and Knight Valor as you leave*
+- *Stims: Hyper-Stim Suite on MC*
-- Lashowe accosts you
+- Run towards Lashowe until she accosts you
 - Kill tukatas and Lashowe
   - Lashowe's interruption: 2,3
 - Loot Lashowe for holocron
-- Enter the Tomb of Tulak Hord
-- `Level to 14: Persuade to 17, Weapon Specialization: Lightsaber, Improved Energy Resistance`
+- `Level to 13: Persuade to 16, Energy Resistance`
+- Enter the Tomb of Marka Ragnos
+- Force Jump/Flurry to eliminate all the droids
+  - Try to Force Jump to Mark III droids, as you're more likely to one-shot them
+- Open the door at the top and destroy the rogue assassin droid
+  - ***Starts "Rogue Droid"***
+- [Save Teleport](<../Techniques/Save Teleporting>) back to the exit
+- [Save Teleport](<../Techniques/Save Teleporting>) to enter Shyrack Caves
+- [Save Teleport](<../Techniques/Save Teleporting>) to the back of the cave
+- Kill the terentatek
-- Go down the hall to the left, you may have to kill tukatas if they block you
+  - You can bump the terentatek to try to prevent it from knocking you back
-  - [Save Teleporting](<../Techniques/Save Teleporting>) in this hallway can skip some tukata spawns
-- Interact with the extremely slow console, enter hallway to get caught
-- Jorak Uln: 1,1,5,6,4,3,2,1
+- [Save Teleport](<../Techniques/Save Teleporting>) back across the bridge and take the left path to the Sith Students
+- Thalia May accosts you: 1,3,1,3
-  - ***Starts “The Hermit in the Hills”***
+  - ***Starts and Finishes "Renegade Sith"***
-- Leave the tomb and return to the Academy
+- [Save Teleport](<../Techniques/Save Teleporting>) back to the exit and enter the academy

 ### Tomb of Naga Sadow
-Talk to Uthar: 3,1,6,6,2,2
+- Talk to Uthar: 5,6,5,2,2
   - ***Finishes “Aiding Lashowe”***
   - ***Finishes “The Hermit in the Hills”***
-  - ***Finishes “Renegade Sith”***
+  - ***Finishes “Rogue Droid”***
 - Return to and talk to Uthar: 3
 - Uthar in the tomb: 4
-- Approach door using Default Action, let it open
+- Approach door using Default Action and let it open fully while running backwards
 - [Save Teleport](<../Techniques/Save Teleporting>) forward to skip a Wraid spawn trigger
-  - This keeps the hallways clear
+  - This keeps the hallways clear, but isn't essential
 - Go down the right hall and open the door
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) a cutscene that closes the door behind you
-  - If the door closes, interact with the Lever near the far terentatek
+  - If the door closes, pull the lever near the far terentatek
 - Loot the Cold Grenade from the far obelisk
 - Loot the Skeletal Human Remains for Solari Crystal
 - Go back to the intersection and turn right
-- Open the door, use Cold Grenade to freeze acid pool
+- Open the door and use Cold Grenade to freeze the acid pool
 - Star Map: Korriban
   - ***Finishes “Star Map: Korriban”***
 - Loot Sith Statue for Sith Lightsaber
 - *Force: Cast Knight Speed and Knight Valor if necessary*
 - Talk to and kill Uthar: 5,1
-- Yuthura accosts you; defeat and spare her: 3,2
+- Yuthura accosts you; defeat and spare her: 1 ... fight ...
+3,2
   - Sparing Yuthura prevents the Academy from going hostile
   - ***Finishes “The Way of the Sith”***
 - [Save Teleport](<../Techniques/Save Teleporting>) back to the Academy
-- Once inside, turn around and leave
+- Once inside, turn around and exit back to the valley
 - *Party: Add Juhani*
+- *Force/Stims: Hyper Stim Suite on MC, Cast Knight Speed*
 - Return to Ebon Hawk and kill Xor and his cronies
+  - Make sure you don't kill Xor last, as that can softlock the quest
   - ***Finishes “Threat from Xor”***
+- `Level to 14: Persuade to 17, Weapon Specialization: Lightsaber, Improved Energy Resistance`
 - Board Ebon Hawk
-- Fly to Lehon
-  - [Map CS Skip](<../Techniques/Map Cutscene Skips>) to Return to Ebon Hawk
+- Fly to Lehon and use a [Map CS Skip](<../Techniques/Map Cutscene Skips>) to Return to Ebon Hawk
-  - Fly to Lehon again
+- Reboard the Ebon Hawk and fly to Lehon again
     - Possible Fighter Skirmish

 ## Lehon

-*You can take Level 15 as soon as you get it.*
-- `Level to 15: Persuade to 18, Master Speed`

 ### Warrior Rakata
 - Exit Ebon Hawk